1992 United States presidential election: Overview

 The primary began with Harkin winning his native Iowa as expected.
 Tsongas won the New Hampshire primary on February 18, but Clinton's second-place finish, helped by his speech labeling himself "The Comeback Kid", energized his campaign.
 Brown won the Maine caucus and Kerrey won South Dakota.
 Clinton won his first primary in Georgia.
 Tsongas won the Utah and Maryland primaries and a caucus in Washington.
 Harkin won caucuses in Idaho and Minnesota while Brown won Colorado.
 Kerrey dropped out two days later.
 Clinton won the South Carolina and Wyoming primaries and Tsongas won Arizona.
 Harkin dropped out.
 Brown won the Nevada caucus.
 Clinton swept nearly all of the Super Tuesday primaries on March 10 making him the solid front runner.
 Clinton won the Michigan and Illinois primaries.
 Tsongas dropped out after finishing third in Michigan; however, Brown began to pick up steam, aided by using a phone number to receive funding from small donors.
 Brown scored surprising wins in Connecticut, Vermont and Alaska.
 As the race moved to the primaries in New York and Wisconsin, Brown had taken the lead in polls in both states.
-Then he made a serious gaffe by announcing to an audience of New York City's Jewish community that he would consider Reverend Jackson as a vice presidential candidate; Jackson had offended many Jewish people with remarks he had made during his own presidential campaigns.
+Then he made a serious gaffe by announcing to an audience of New York City's Jewish community that he would consider Jesse Jackson as a vice presidential candidate; Jackson had offended many Jewish people with remarks he had made during his own presidential campaigns.
 Clinton won dramatically in New York (41%–26%) and closely in Wisconsin (37%–34%).
 Clinton then proceeded to win a long streak of primaries leading up to Brown's home state of California.
 Clinton won this state 48% to 41% and secured the delegates needed to lock the nomination.